 You can prevent checkout abandonment by optimizing the checkout process, improving the payment experience, allowing guest checkout options, and showcasing your security and privacy credentials by displaying badges and seals on your sites.

-The customers do so due to prolonged and complicated checkouts, a poor payment experience, forced account creation, and lack of confidence in sites security and privacy credentials.
+The customers do so due to prolonged and complicated checkouts, a poor payment experience, forced account creation, and a lack of confidence in site security and privacy credentials.